University of Granada, Spain | Published: 17 March, 2017

 “Are not all women vain?” said the priest.
 “We have to be strong to make up for their weaknesses.
 (78)

 Eventually, her husband lets her stay but claims that “she’s only a common prostitute and will be treated like one” (78).
-We are led to believe that Mary’s life becomes again miserable, having to stand men winking knowingly at each other near her house, as well as women shunning at her.
-She has a communication from the painter: a picture postcard with the image of Christ crucified with the printed words “Ah, my children”, thus comparing Christ’s sacrifice with Mary’s.
+We are led to believe that Mary’s life becomes miserable, having to suffer put up with men winking knowingly at each other near her house, as well as women shunning at her.
+She has a communication from the painter: a picture postcard with the image of Christ crucified with the printed words “Ah, my children”, thus comparing Christ’s sacrifice to Mary’s.
 The end of the story suggests that Irish women cannot yet celebrate their “liberation” and that still much needs to be done to achieve gender equality and justice.